jacobdwatters/Java-Linear-Algebra/README.md

 See the Javadoc for further useage and the methods/classes provided [here](https://jacobdwatters.github.io/Java-Linear-Algebra/).

 ### A Word Of Warning
 It should be noted that, as of now, there has not been sufficent testing on this library and known bugs exist.
-This library was devloped as a personal project and does not aim to meet the robustness and efficiency of already established linear algebra libraries.
+This library was devloped as a personal project and does not aim to meet the accuracy, robustness, and efficiency of already established linear algebra libraries.
+A very small (but still non-zero) amount of effort has been put into efficency and numerical stability as that was not the main goal of developing this library.
+The main focus while developing this library was to create an easy to use and modular libray that facilites the aplication of linear algebra in a java project.